πρακτική

 The practical life — first stage of the threefold path

 The threefold path runs: praktiki → physiki (natural contemplation) → theologia (direct knowledge of God).
-This isn't a linear progression where you "complete" one stage and move to the next — the stages overlap and interpenetrate.
+This is not a linear progression where you "complete" one stage and move to the next — the stages overlap and interpenetrate.
 But praktiki is the foundation.
-Without the practical work of attending to your own inner life, the later stages are either impossible or dangerous (the tradition warns that attempting contemplation without practical purification can lead to spiritual delusion).
+Without the practical work of attending to your own inner life, the later stages are either impossible or dangerous.